ldtteam/MinecoloniesWiki/source/workers/crusher.md

 Welcome to the Crusher's Information Site.

-The Crusher is another part of your Town’s bloodline.
+The Crusher is another part of your Colony's production line.
 The Crusher will crush materials into other materials.

 The default configuration is:
 Cobblestone into Gravel